QS World University

 Rankings by Subject

 UON ranked top 100 in the world for Architecture / Built Environment

-The University of Newcastle (UON) Australia's architecture and built environment discipline ranked 45 in the world by the QS World University Rankings by Subject 2017.
-The discipline has a unique forward-thinking focus on managing, designing and planning for resilience in our built environments.
+The University of Newcastle’s architecture and built environment discipline ranked in the top 100 in the world by the QS World University Rankings by Subject 2018.